open-life-science/open-life-science.github.io/index.md

 ## Applications

-After the success of our first cohorts:
+After the success of our previous cohorts:
 - [OLS-1](ols-1) from January to April 2020,
 - [OLS-2](ols-2) from September to December 2020,
 - [OLS-3](ols-3) from February to May 2021,

-we launch the **4th cohort of this program**:
+we launch OLS-4, the **4th cohort of this program**:

 {% include _includes/ols-4-timeline.md %}